UpsilonWolf/LAN-Messaging/README.md

-───────────────────────────── Project – LAN Messaging ─────────────────────────────
+# 💬 Project – LAN Messaging

-Description: LAN Messaging is a project that allows two machines connected to the same network to communicate with each other.
+**LAN Messaging** is a Python 3 project that allows two machines connected to the same local network to communicate with each other.
-      This software, written in Python 3, relies on several essential modules (Tkinter, Socket, Functools, Colorsys, and Random) to provide a user-friendly interface and smooth communication.

-───────────────────────────── Prerequisites:

-Python 3.0 (or later)

-Required modules: • Tkinter • Socket • Functools • Colorsys • Random

-These modules are normally native to Python 3.0.
-You should not need to install them.

-───────────────────────────── Installation:

-Download or clone the “Messaging Project” folder.

-Place it in the directory of your choice and verify that Python 3 is installed on your machine.

-───────────────────────────── Running the program:

-Go to the main.py directory

-Run the file named “Server” to start the server and set the communication port.

-In another tab, run the “Client_Interface” file.

-When prompted, enter the port, the server's IP address, and the username you want to use to connect.

-Enjoy your messaging!

-───────────────────────────── Help:

-If you encounter a bug or any other problem, please do not hesitate to contact us for assistance or to report the malfunction.

-───────────────────────────── Authors :

-COO : Tiki Bouglon

-CTO : Vincent Marie

-───────────────────────────── License – MIT License:

-This project is distributed under the MIT License.
+It offers a lightweight, user-friendly messaging interface using core Python modules.

+---

+## 📘 Description

+LAN Messaging enables instant communication between two devices on the same LAN (Local Area Network).
+The software is written entirely in **Python 3**, leveraging several built-in modules to ensure smooth functionality and a simple graphical interface.

+**Main modules used:**
+- `Tkinter` — for the graphical interface
+- `Socket` — for the network connection between machines
+- `Functools` — for callback and function management
+- `Colorsys` — for color conversions
+- `Random` — for random color or theme generation

+All of these modules are included natively with Python 3 — **no external installation is required**.

+---

+## ⚙️ Prerequisites

+- **Python 3.0 or later** installed on your machine
+- All required modules are standard in Python 3: